-- Emergency medical form

-- Ethnicity and race identification

-- Acceptable use policy
+- Acceptable Use Policy

-- Notice and permission for field trip (for elementary students only)
+- Notice and permission for field trip

 - Student Code of Conduct

+- Attendance Policy

 Student's registering for the 6th grade are required to have a Tdap vaccination prior to registration.
 Parents or guardian must bring proof of their child's Tdap vaccination to registration.